ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

 ### Listen to the feature or property changes
 {: #ac-integrate-ff-feature-prop-change}

 The SDK provides an event-based mechanism to notify you in real-time when feature flag's or property's configuration changes.
-You can listen to `configurationUpdate` event using the same `appConfigClient`.
+You can listen to `configurationUpdate` event by using the same `appConfigClient`.

 ```javascript
 appConfigClient.emitter.on('configurationUpdate', () => {